 I. Introduction 3

 II.
 Background and scope of the report 3

 III.
 Analysis 5

-A. .
-International and European Standards and basic principles governing the c cancellation
+Α International and European Standards and basic principles governing the cand ellation

-of f election results 7 5
+of election results 5

-B. .
-Competence of the constitutional court and procedural issues 7
+В Competence of the constitutional court and procedural issues 7

-Competence of the constitutional court 7
+1 Competence of the constitutional court 7

-2. Procedural questions 7
+Procedural questions 7

-Procedural questions a.
+a.
 Initiation of the procedure, decision ex officio 7

 b.
 Fairness of the procedure 9

 c.
-Time-limits 10
+Time-limits

-C. Substantive conditions for the cancellation of election results
+С

-1. Fundamental condition: Influence on the election result 11
+Fundamental condition: Influence on the election result

 a.
 Basic principle

 b.
-Level and burden of proof, guidelines for the assessment 11
+Level and burden of proof, guidelines for the assessment

-2. Types of irregularities during the electoral cycle 13
+Types of irregularities during the electoral cycle

 a.
-Basic principle 13
+Basic principle

 b.
-Challenges to proving an influence on election results 14
+Challenges to proving an influence on election results

-New challenges posed by online campaigning and disinformation 14
+c.
+New challenges posed by online campaigning and disinformation

-D. .
-Scope and consequences of annulment decisions 17
+D

 IV.
-Conclusion 17
+Conclusion